Madzivhandila/CMPG-323-Project-3---30332338/README.md

 ### Web API Cloud Hosting

-I Hosted web API securely in the cloud for accessibility:
+I Hosted web API in the cloud for accessibility:

 - **Create an App Service**: Set up an App Service, connected to an F1 tier (free) service plan, in your preferred cloud platform (e.g., Azure).